andycungkrinx91/Nginx-AI-Security-Suite/README.md

 * **Hybrid Threat Detection:** Combines high-speed OWASP regex scanning for initial threat identification with deep AI analysis for confirmation and context.
 * **RAG-Enhanced Intelligence:** The system doesn't just find threats; it understands them.
 By combining the regex findings with a curated knowledge base, the AI provides detailed explanations and context-aware remediation advice, going far beyond simple pattern matching.
 * **Interactive Frontend:** A beautiful and responsive multi-page application built with Streamlit.
-* **Asynchronous Backend:** A high-performance backend built with FastAPI, capable of handling long-running analysis tasks without blocking the user interface.
+* **Asynchronous Architecture:** A high-performance FastAPI backend capable of handling long-running analysis tasks without blocking the UI.
+The Interactive Scraper uses a dedicated background worker and a file-based queue for maximum robustness.
-* **Real-time Updates:** The Log Analyzer uses Server-Sent Events (SSE) to provide real-time status updates to the user while analysis is in progress.
+* **Real-time Updates:** The Log Analyzer uses Server-Sent Events (SSE), and the Scraper uses polling to provide real-time status updates to the user.
 * **Downloadable PDF Reports:** Generate professional, styled PDF reports from the AI's analysis for easy sharing and record-keeping for both tools.
 * **Containerized & Portable:** Fully containerized with Docker and Docker Compose for easy, one-command setup.